 Certain statements made and information contained herein may constitute "forward-looking statements" or "forward-looking information" within the meaning of applicable securities legislation (collectively, "Forward-Looking Statements").

-Forward-Looking Statements are typically identified by words such as: believe, expect, estimate, may, might, should, would, could, assuming, will, amplify, strengths, reducing, minimizing, protecting, enhancing, planning, compelling, low, allow, to be, estimate, effect of, effectively, calculate, modelled, allow, indicate, free cashflow, will be, sufficient, must, finalizes, contemplate, measure, enhance, identify, significant, assesses, determine, may result, opinion, not exposed to, arising, approximate, should be considered, establish, exercised reasonable due diligence, fairly present, plans to, reaffirm, Company's view, represents, thus increasing, will reduce, might well have, monitor, plans, more favourable, good margins, rare and valuable, possibly unique, and similar expressions, and variations of these words, or are those which, by their nature, refer to future events.
+Forward-Looking Statements are typically identified by words such as: add project value, adequate, allow, amplify, approximate, arising, are required, are typically issued, are to be, assess, assuming, believe, calculate, certainty, classify, Company's view, compelling, considered, contains, containing, contemplate, cost-saving move, could, deferred, determine, due to, effect of, effectively, enhance, establish, expect, fairly present, finalize, free cashflow, good margins, has been, highly speculative, holding, identify, if, increase, indicated, intended, is to, is required, key objectives, low, low risk, low spend profile, low strip ratio, may, measure, might, minimizing, modelled, monitor, plans, more favourable, must, not exposed to, not materially impacted, objectives, one of the few, opinion, opportunities, payable, periodically, planning, planned, plans to, possibly unique, potential, projection, projecting, predicted, rare and valuable, reaffirm, ready-to-mine, realization, reasonably expected, reducing, reliable hydrogeological evidence, relies on, satisfaction of, should, should be, should not be, similar, significant, straightforward, strengths, sufficient, sufficiently, tend to, to allow, to be, to be received, treating, upgraded, verified, was, were, will be, would, and similar expressions, and variations of these words, or are those which, by their nature, refer to future events.

 Forward-Looking Statements in this MD&A include, but are not limited to, statements regarding the:

-- Company's ability to obtain additional financing on satisfactory terms; - potential for future development of the Hasbrouck Gold Project; - potential for improvements to Mineral Resources, Mineral Reserves and/or operating parameters; - impact of increasing competition; - future foreign currency exchange rates; and - future sources of liquidity, cash flows and their uses.
+- Company's ability to obtain additional financing on satisfactory terms; - potential for future development of the Hasbrouck Gold Project; - potential for improvements to Mineral Resources, Mineral Reserves, and/or operating parameters; - impact of increasing competition; - future foreign currency exchange rates; and - future sources of liquidity, cash flows, and their uses.

-Forward-Looking Statements are necessarily based on several estimates and assumptions that, while considered reasonable by the Company based on the information available to it, are inherently subject to significant business, economic and competitive uncertainties, and contingencies.
-The Company cautions investors that any Forward-Looking Statements provided by the Company are not a guarantee of future results or performance, and that actual results may differ materially from those in Forward-Looking Statements as a result of various estimates, assumptions, risks, and uncertainties, including, but not limited to, the state of the financial markets for the Company's equity securities, the state of the market for gold or other minerals that may be produced generally, recent market volatility; variations in the nature, quality and quantity of any mineral deposits that have been or may be located, the potential to define a current Mineral Resource at Hill of Gold and the potential economics thereof; changes in input costs for capital and operations versus those in the 2023 PFS (as defined below); consents or authorizations required for its activities including the remaining permits for mine development and operation, the Company's ability to raise the necessary capital, or to be fully able to implement its business strategies, and other risks associated with the exploration and development of mineral properties.
+Forward-Looking Statements are necessarily based on several estimates and assumptions that, while considered reasonable by the Company based on the information available to it, are inherently subject to significant business, economic, and competitive uncertainties, and contingencies.
+The Company cautions investors that any Forward-Looking Statements provided by the Company are not a guarantee of future results or performance, and that actual results may differ materially from those in Forward-Looking Statements as a result of various estimates, assumptions, risks, and uncertainties, including, but not limited to, the state of the financial markets for the Company's equity securities, the state of the market for gold or other minerals that may be produced generally, recent market volatility; variations in the nature, quality and quantity of any mineral deposits that have been or may be located, the potential to define a current Mineral Resource at Hill of Gold and the potential economics thereof; changes in input costs for capital and operations versus those in the 2023 PFS (as defined below); consents or authorizations required for its activities including the remaining permits for mine development and operation, the Company's ability to raise the necessary capital at acceptable costs, or to be fully able to implement its business strategies, and other risks associated with the exploration and development of mineral properties.